Indonesian cleric gets 4 years for concealing COVID-19 test

 After the gatherings, he was treated at Ummi Hospital in Bogor, a city just outside the capital, Jakarta, for COVID-19, but hospital officials kept his condition secret.

-The indictment said Shihab's false statement that he was healthy, which was aired by several news network and went viral on social media, put the community at risk, considering that he had attended several events involving thousands of people.
+The indictment said Shihab's false statement that he was healthy, which was aired by several news networks and widely spread on social media, put the community at risk, considering that he had attended several events involving thousands of people.

 READ: Ban on Islamic Defenders Front - What you need to know about the hardline Indonesian group